djbower/spider/README.md

 Before you begin, comment out any existing references to `PETSC_DIR` and `PETSC_ARCH` in your `.profile`, `.bash_profile`,`.bashrc`, etc. and clear these variables from your current terminal session.

-For quadruple precision, you must install SUNDIALS independently of PETSc, since we must configure SUNDIALS to support quadruple precision.
+For quadruple precision, you must install SUNDIALS independently of PETSc, since we use a modified version of SUNDIALS to support quadruple precision.

 #### 4.2.1 Install SUNDIALS with quadruple precision

-1. Clone this specific version of SUNDIALS from the git repository:
+1. Clone this specific, modified version of SUNDIALS from the Git repository:

     ```
     cd /somewhere/to/install